A new take on learning mathematics

-The Department of Mathematics & Statistics takes pride in the overall quality of instruction and the amount of scholarly teaching the occurs.
-The department is engaged in a number of student centered initiatives:
+The Department of Mathematics & Statistics at NAU takes pride in the overall quality of instruction and the amount of scholarly teaching that occurs.

 Barbara Boschmans, Shanna Manny, Katie Louchart, and Amy Rushall have been responsible for the course redesign.

 A fourth course supported in the Lumberjack Mathematics Center is the liberal arts course MATH 114: Quantitative Reasoning which is taught using a blended learning approach.
-This is a project based course in which students come to a regular classroom once a week, come to the lab with their instructor once a week, and in which further lab time is required.
-For more information, please visit http://nau.edu/lmc
+THis is a project based course in which student come to a regular classroom once a week, come to the lab with their instructor once a week, and in which further lab time is required.
+For more information, please visit the LMC.

 In a traditional classroom, content is delivered in class; students work problems as homework with no help at hand if they get stuck.
 When the pedagogy is inverted, students get the content at home and come to class to have concepts reinforced before working on problems for much of the class period.
 This approach guarantees student engagement, and with help available there is efficiency in the time spent on learning.

-Semester long approaches of this kind have been used at NAU by Amy Rushall (Finite Mathematics), Shannon Guerrero (Principles of Mathematics II), and Ellie Kennedy (Calculus II and Calculus III).
+Semester long approaches of this kind have been used at NAU by Amy Rushall (Finite Mathematics and Precalculus), Shannon Guerrero (Principles of Mathematics II), and Ellie Kennedy (Calculus II, Calculus III and Differential Equations).
 How to best implement the flipped classroom is an active research area.

-Inquiry-based learning (IBL) manifests itself different contexts. in particular, and IBL practitioner often modifies his/her approach form one class to the next.
+Inquiry-based learning (IBL) manifests itself in different contexts.
+In particular, an IBL practitioner often modifies his/her approach from one class to the next .
 In many mathematics classrooms, doing mathematics means following the rules dictated by the teacher and remembering and applying these rules.
 However, an IBL approach challenges students to think like mathematicians and to acquire their own knowledge by creating/discovering mathematics.
 In general, IBL is a student-centered method of teaching mathematics.

 According to the Academy of Inquiry-Based Learning, IBL engages students in sense-making activities.
 Students are given tasks requiring them to:

 Rather than showing facts or a clear, smooth path to a solution, the instructor guides and mentors students via well-crafted problems through an adventure in mathematical discovery.
-Effective IBL courses encouage deep engagement in rich mathematical activities and provide opportunities to collaborate with peers (either through class presentations or group-oriented work).
-These are known as the "twin Pillars" in Sandra Larsen's work on IBL
+Effective IBL courses encourage deep engagement in rich mathematical activities and provide opportunities to collaborate with peers (either through class presentations or group-oriented work).
+These are known as the “twin pillars” in Sandra Larsen’s work on IBL.

 There are two essential elements to IBL.
 Students should as much as possible be responsible for:

-Dana Ernst, John Neuberger, and Nandor Sieben are all users of IBL, sometimes known as the modified Moore method, in their classrooms.
+Ellie Blair, Dana Ernst, Angela Hodge, John Neuberger and Nandor Sieben are all users of IBL, sometimes known as the modified Moore method, in their classrooms.

 In the most traditional mathematics classrooms an instructor writes notes-definitions, theorems, and points of advice and examples-on the board while students frantically try to copy everything down.
 Many do not even try to comprehend what has been said, others are unsuccessful in their attempts to do so.
 The end product is another version of the textbook, this time in the student’s own handwriting.